Burgestrand/spotify/README.markdown

 Need help installing libspotify?
 --------------------------------
 You’re in luck!
-I’ve got you covered in the wiki, just [visit its main page](https://github.com/Burgestrand/libspotify-ruby/wiki)!
+I’ve got you covered in Hallon’s wiki: [How to install libspotify](https://github.com/Burgestrand/Hallon/wiki/How-to-install-libspotify)!

 A note about versioning scheme
 ------------------------------